US broadcaster loses Myanmar outlet over Rohingya name

 Myanmar is the second Southeast Asian nation in 10 months where RFA has lost access to local broadcasters.
 Cambodia last August prohibited local FM stations from carrying RFA programming, one of several actions restricting the media in what was seen as a move to silence critical voices ahead of a general election this July.

-Mahajan said RFA had been broadcasting on DVB's channel since the end of September last year.
+Mahajan said RFA had been broadcasting on DVB's channel since early October last year.
 A May 7 memo about DVB's case from the government broadcasting agency Myanma Radio and Television to private broadcasters said the direct use of the "controversial word 'Rohingya'" was a violation of contractual codes to which broadcasters are bound.

 A statement by RFA President Libby Liu provided Monday to The Associated Press declared that the U.S. broadcaster "will not compromise its code of journalistic ethics, which prohibits the use of slurs against ethnic minority groups.
 RFA will continue to refer to the Rohingya as the 'Rohingya' in our reports.
 Use of other terms, even those that fall short of being derogatory, would be inaccurate and disingenuous to both our product and our audience."